 It may even be argued that we live most, if not all, of our lives in different types of hypnotic states.

 Which also means that everybody is hypnotizable.
-As long as the person is willing, he or she is capable of experiencing a hypnotic state.
+As long as the person is willing, he or she can experience a hypnotic state.

 What happens in Hypnosis and How does Hypnosis feel?